BrinLewis/odin-signup-form/README.md

 My styling will involve the use of some pseudo-classes and maybe some pseudo-elements too.

 I also aim to demonstrate a good understanding of form validation.

+Image credits:
+astronaut with white background - unsplash.com/@adamthehooligan.
+logo - myself.